 Humanities Startup Workshop

-In today’s increasingly digital world there are boundless opportunities for new enterprises across various industries.
+The mobile revolution and the ubiquity of the internet are creating opportunities for new enterprises in every sphere of life, in community services as well as business, in managing the physical world as well as in providing education, information and entertainment.
 The humanities, with their special understanding of history and language, and of the cultural and imaginative dimensions of life, offer an intriguing source of inspiration for these new enterprises.
-This workshop is about identifying opportunities and developing helpful solutions that can also become viable business ventures.

-Some will go away with funding support to move to the next stage but all attendees are guaranteed to leave with something new to think about and with vital information about the practicalities and possibilities of the startup world.
+With the help of industry experts and a little instruction on pitching and what start-ups are all about, participants will nurture ideas into projects.
+Some will go away with support to move to the next stage but attendees are guaranteed to leave with something new to think about and with vital information about the practicalities and possibilities of the startup world.

 The day will begin with four 30 minute presentations on how to pitch, what a startup is, how pitches are done beyond an academic scope and turning an idea into a business.
 A networking session will follow to allow participants to have conversations with current startup entrepreneurs and IT specialists.
 Over lunch participants will have the chance to prepare and finalise their pitches, before presenting them to a judging panel.
 The judges will award $3000 to each of the three pitches they think most viable.

 This is the third year that the Centre for 21st Century Humanities has run this workshop.
 In past year’s seed funding was to:

 - A design service and research studio - allowing students to hone their skills while meeting market demand for services.